MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 - MS Online for Office 365
 - Exchange connecting to Exchange for utilizing the unified audit log searches (inbox rules, message traces, forwarding rules, mailbox delegations, among others)

-When you use Azure active directory (AD) commands that are not part of the built-in modules in Azure, you need the MSOnline module - which is the same module that is used for Office 365.
+When you use Azure AD commands that are not part of the built-in modules in Azure, you need the MSOnline module - which is the same module that is used for Office 365.
 To work with Azure AD (which contains a set of functions) from PowerShell, import the Azure AD module.

 ## Installing various PowerShell modules